Hadiqa Kiani: Recognition & Legacy

 In March 2006, Kiani was presented with the Tamgha-e-Imtiaz by the Government of Pakistan, one of the highest civil awards of the country, in acknowledgement of her services in the field of music and for shining an encouraging light on the country for over a decade.
 The award was announced on 14 August 2005 but the ceremony was performed on 23 March of the next year.
 In 2015, Kiani was declared as one of "Pakistan's Most Powerful and Influential Women" of all time by The News International under the Jang Group umbrella.

 On 15 August 2015, Daily Times Kiani as the 15th part of their 30 name list of celebrated Pakistanis who have brought a great deal of pride for their country, other names on the list titled "Pride of Pakistan" included Academy Award winner Sharmeen Obaid-Chinoy, Malala Yousafzai, and national hero Abdul Sattar Edhi.

 In April 2015, Kiani headlined the Music Mela and introduced her new Qawwali sound at the 3-day festival arranged by the U.S. Embassy in Islamabad.
 The "Pop Queen" of Pakistan debuted herself as a Qawwali artist to positive feedback Upon the end of the Mela, Kiani announced that she would be working on her sixth studio album titled Wajd.

 In December 2021, Kiani was listed as one of the Top Global Asian Celebrities by Eastern Eye, a UK publication.
 Kiani joined the list with Riz Ahmed, Mindy Kaling and Atif Aslam.

 In May 2022, Kiani was honoured by the global music streaming platform Spotify with a digital billboard in Times Square in New York City for her contribution to the global music industry and in support of her seventh album titled VASL.
 Earlier in the year, Spotify stated "A trailblazer, an icon, and a champion for women's independence, Hadiqa Kiani is undoubtedly one of the most prolific names in Pakistani music history.
 Her career has evolved remarkably over the past three decades; always staying true to herself, she has given pre-eminent music to the industry in her soulful voice.
 Apart from her seven hit albums, she has performed in various languages, regionally covering almost all native local languages from the beautiful Saraiki to the complex Dogri and internationally taking on everything from Mandarin Chinese to French."

+In 2023, Kiani made Dawn Images' 'IT LIST' for her contributions to music, television and philanthropy.

-Kiani continues to serve as a role model for young women in Pakistan, artists Shae Gill and Momina Mustehsan have cited Kiani as an inspiration for their musical ambitions.
+Kiani continues to serve as a role model for young women in Pakistan, artists Arooj Aftab,Shae Gill and Momina Mustehsan have cited Kiani as an inspiration for their musical ambitions and praised her artistry.